yilab/ssbify-string/README.md

 # ssbify-string

-takes an HTML string, title string, and URL, returning a ssb blob-id representing the contents of the site.
+takes an HTML string, title string, and URL, returning either a markdown string with ssb blob links for content, or an ssb blob-id representing the post content.

 uses node-readability, and imports any images as hash-links.